jaromeyer/XPS9570-Catalina/README.md

 ### 👈 Touchscreen
 If you don't need the touchscreen you can disable it to save power.
 Replace ```SSDT-TPDX.aml``` in ```EFI/OC/ACPI``` with the one inside the ```resources``` folder.

-### ℹ️ Changing Serial Number, Board Serial Number and SmUUID
+### ℹ️ Changing Serial Number, Board Serial Number, and SmUUID
 NOTE: With the stock Killer Wi-Fi card, iMessage will never work.

 To use iMessage and other Apple services, you need to generate your own serial numbers.
 This can be done using [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/).
 Go to the “Serial“ tab and make sure model is set to ```MacBookPro15,1```.
 Use the barcode-with-apple button to check your generated serial numbers.
 If the website tells you that the serial number isn't valid, everything is fine.
 Otherwise, you have to generate a new set.